KatrinaHuberJuma/q-cards/README.md

 <!-- understand react router -->
 - use react bootstrap / css grid / flexbox
 ## Detailed MVP features:
-- [ ] users can login as staff or students
+- [x] users can login as staff or students
     - [x] make mock login data
     - [x] server route
     - [x] make login form
     - [x] logic about what logged in users see
     - [x] hold staff/student in state in <Main />
-    - [ ] come up with better fake user name react pun
 - [x] users can see cards holding student queue request
 - [x] cards can be dequeued -> sent to archive
 - [x] users can see a form that posts info to the server